FranciscoKloganB/bookshelf/INSTRUCTIONS.md

 others to wire all this up.

 We also learned that client-side redirects ding us regarding `SEO` because client side redirects do not return the correct status codes!
+We need to set them up on our `CDN` (in this case netlify), on our `development` server and our `production distrubtion` (local or otherwise).

+Last but not least, we learned that `emotion.sh` `css` prop can accept an array of styling objects.
+We use this to decorate the active navlink conditionally.

 ## Background